apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 While ABC’s policies may appeal to those on the right – cut waste at City Hall, hire police officers, oppose any new taxes on private vehicles – Sim seems to have sharpened his pencil on housing since last election.
 They’ve committed to triple the number of housing starts – though how they would achieve that and what proportion of social and rental housing they would pursue is unclear.

-ABC is perhaps the most likely party to win a majority this election, which is why Sim has had his rhetorical guns aimed at forerunner and incumbent Kennedy Stewart.
+ABC is the most likely party to win a majority this election, which is why Sim has had his rhetorical guns aimed at forerunner and incumbent Kennedy Stewart.
 If progressive voters aren’t keen on the idea of a centre-right Council, they’ll need to show up at the polls with something else in mind.

 <a name="cope"></a>
 ## COPE